scarf-sh/scarf-js/README.md

 #### As a user of a package using scarf-js, what information does scarf-js send about me?

 *Scarf does not store personally identifying information.* Scarf aims to collect information that is helpful for:
-- Package maintainence
+- Open Source package maintainence
-- Identifying which companies are using a particular package, in order to set up support agreements between developers and companies.
+- Open Source commercialization

 Specifically, scarf-js sends: